-For Spring 2020, classes will be completed remotely.
-This unexpected transition for face-to-face classes will require students to have internet access in order to use Canvas and complete coursework.
 For students without home internet, or without ready access to computers or tablets, online courses can be very challenging.
 On this page, we want to provide all the information that we have about places you might access wifi if you have a portable tablet or laptop.

-On Wednesday, April 1, Governor Reeves issued a “Shelter in Place” order for the State of Mississippi, which limits people to leaving their homes only for essential reasons.
 For students enrolled in online classes, or faculty teaching classes, accessing internet is “essential.”
 Because some areas of Mississippi do not have internet access, some libraries and businesses have established wifi parking lots for people to visit safely to do their work.
 Internet companies have also provided lower-cost options for those in eligible areas to purchase internet.
 Both of these options are detailed below.

 After considering these options and your situation, if you are facing significant obstacles to accessing the internet to complete your classes, please complete our Ask-An-Advisor form so that a professional advisor can speak with you about your circumstances.
 We would like to talk to you to find the best outcomes for your this semester given your unique situation.
 Each student is trying to navigate to the end of the semester through their own family, personal, academic, and financial context, and we want to assist and support you if we can.